-The British Association of Social Workers (BASW) have provided me with one of the best social media policy guidelines to help social workers be aware of the pitfalls when using social media personally as well as using social media to obtain information on clients.
-However, I have yet to see any real solutions that equally address social workers safety with client centered policies.
-Also, it’s important for us to acknowledge that clients can’t breach confidentiality in their own case.
+The British Association of Social Workers (BASW) has provided me with one of the best social media policy guidelines to help social workers be aware of the pitfalls when using social media personally as well as using social media to obtain information on clients.
+However, I have yet to see any real solutions that equally address social workers’ safety with client-centered policies.
+Also, it’s important for us to acknowledge that clients can’t breach confidentiality in their own cases.
 If a client wants to publish online every document you send them, it’s their prerogative, and you should keep this in mind when providing written documents as well as having oral communications with your clients.

 Google, Facebook, and Twitter are the three primary areas that cause the greatest concerns for professionals and students.
 Here are a few recommendations that may help you move one step closer to having some peace of mind and keeping your job out of jeopardy.